planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 {: .note }
 **Group Option**: Normally, the whole party makes individual Checks when sneaking.
 This can get a little tedious, makes failure all but certain in large groups, and may trigger an ugly blame game amongst players.
 To avoid this, the Guide may have only the character with the lowest pool make the Check.
 In case of ties, they may decide amongst themselves.

+### Sway

+Haggling, seduction, diplomacy, lies, threats, bribery, and negotiation are all good alternatives or preludes to battle.
+This is not mind-control and merely shifts the social situation in favor of the winner.
+Sway is a Check of NATURE vs. MOTIVE.
+The side with more leverage may get a bonus or better narrative outcome.

+**Check:** NATURE vs. MOTIVE (or highest MOTIVE of an audience)

+{: .outcomes }

+> -   **Success:** The social situation sways in your favor.
+> -   **Edge:** Adds to Difficulty to persuade otherwise later.
+> -   **Failure:** The social situation plays out as it would.
+> -   **Twists:** *Delay, lose Contact, offend ally, reveal secret, etc.*

+Success shifts the narrative for the better, but the views of those involved still depend on the actual argument.
+If no one uses Sway, the Guide role-plays the reaction as they would expect it to play out.

+Edge makes it harder for others to undo the persuasion later.
+Note this sticky belief in the Resources section of their character sheet; it is now something they “own,” for better or worse.

+Players on the losing side of persuasion can either go along with it or outright reject the manipulation outright.
+Going along with it can easily justify an XP highlight!

 ### Travel

 Traveling between areas often just serves as the narrative opening of a new scene.
 This is perfectly fine.
 For example, "*After a bit of the usual traffic on I-95, you find yourselves eating crabs at the Bulging Bushel*."
 If the journey is as important as the destination, use this Action to give it more weight.
 The players get to make decisions and the Guide gets to add drama with encounters!